University of Medicine and Health Sciences

 FM residents rotating in Seattle-CROP 4Dr.
 Rocha (top, far left) with fellow rotating family medicine students in Seattle.
 Photo: Courtesy of Dr. Rocha.

-Anything else that you'd like to say to current or prospective students or to alumni or anything that we haven't covered?
+Anything else you’d like to say to students or alumni?

 Email Dr. Rocha at laeciolr@gmail.com